MiriamMcNamara/BuyMyBooks/README.md

 # BuyMyBooks

-Learning React Native by building an app to list my used books for sale
+Learning React Native by building an app to list my used books for sale.
+Jumping off point: Code With Mosh React Native tutorial.